cloudofgeorge/multi-page-starter/README.md

 ```sh
 npm run prettier:fix
 ```
-Fix code format on all the project with [prettier](https://prettier.io/) and his config
+Fix code format of whole of the project with [prettier](https://prettier.io/) and his config

 #### Fix all in the project